Causal Inference and Data Fusion in Econometrics: Transportability of Causal Knowledge

-\citep{Pearl2011} Let $D$ be the selection diagram characterizing two populations, $\Pi$ and $\Pi^*$, and $S$ as set of selection variables in $D$.
+\begin{theorem} (\citealp{Pearl2011}) Let $D$ be the selection diagram characterizing two populations, $\Pi$ and $\Pi^*$, and $S$ as set of selection variables in $D$.
 The relation $R = P^*(y|do(x))$ is transportable from $\Pi$ to $\Pi^*$ if the expression $P(y|do(x),s)$ is reducible, using the rules of do-calculus, to an expression in which $S$ appears only as a conditioning variable in do-free terms. \end{theorem}

-One such class of models is given when domains differ due to variables that are themselves causally affected by the treatment (i.e., post-treatment), as in Figure \ref{fig_transportability4}.
+One such class of models is given when domains differ due to variables that are themselves causally affected by the treatment, as in Figure \ref{fig_transportability4}.
 Here, the effect of $X$ on $Y$ is partly transmitted by $Z$, and domains differ either according to the distribution of background factors $U_Z$ or the mechanism $f_Z$ that determines $Z$.
-Such a situation can occur, for example, in development programs, where the success of a policy is partly dependent on the level of care with which it is implemented. \citet{Duflo2008} discuss the problem that pilot trials often employ particularly highly qualified program officials, which is difficult to replicate once the program is supposed to be scaled up and thus threatens the generalizability of these pilot studies.
+Such a situation can occur for RCTs in development economics, where the success of a policy is partly dependent on the level of care with which a program is implemented. \citet{Duflo2008} discuss the problem that pilot trials often employ particularly highly qualified program officials.
+This is difficult to replicate once the program is supposed to be scaled up, which threatens the generalizability of these pilot studies.\footnote{Similarly, \citet{Banerjee2017} discuss how market equilibrium effects can be an obstacle for the generalizability of pilot studies.
+A large, nationwide experiment may have an effect on wages and prices of nontradable goods such as land, which is likely to be negligible in smaller RCTs.
+These intermediate variables might be important for the overall outcome of a program and could thus lead to different expected results in a small versus a larger study population.}

 \citet{Gordon2018} provide a similar example from an entirely different context.
 The effectiveness of advertising campaigns on social media platforms depends on how frequently clients are exposed to the ads.
 Exposure thus acts as a mediator for the effect of advertising on an outcome of interest, e.g., the click-through rate.
-And since exposure is determined by user behavior, it is difficult to control for the advertiser.
+And since exposure is determined by user behavior, it cannot easily be controlled by the advertiser.
 If a social media company running advertising experiments wants to transport results obtained on a desktop version of the platform to users with mobile devices, it will need to take into account that exposure might differ across domains, e.g., due to differences in user demographics.

 If post-treatment variables, such as in Figure \ref{fig_transportability4}, are s-admissible, the causal effect of $X$ can be transported as